novasamatech/parity-signer/rust/generate_message/readme.md

     - optional key `-name` followed by `****` - name override to save file named `****` for apng export and file named `****.txt` into folder `../files/signed/`

 - `sign` to `make_message` using sufficient crypto information received from elsewhere, for example, from signer device, with following keys:
-    - optional content key: `-qr` will generate only apng qr code, `-text` will generate only text file with hex encoded message; by default, both qr code and text message are generated; content keys are expected immediately after `make` command, if at all; keys to follow could go in any order, but with content immediately following the key.
+    - optional content key: `-qr` will generate only apng qr code, `-text` will generate only text file with hex encoded message; by default, both qr code and text message are generated; content key is expected immediately after `sign` command, if at all; keys to follow could go in any order, but with argument immediately following the key.
     - key `-sufficient` followed by:
         - `-hex` followed by actual hex line of hex represented SCALE encoded sufficient crypto
         - `-file` followed by file name ****, to read SCALE encoded sufficient crypto as Vec<u8> from file named `****` from folder `../files/for_signing/`